 Dumała based many of his works on literature.
 In Walls (1987) and Freedom of the Leg (1988) he alluded to Kafka.
 In 1991 he created an entire film about him entitled Franz Kafka.
 He also returned to Dostoevsky, adapting Crime and Punishment in 2000.
-Interview with Jerzy Armata, Dumała commented,
+In an interview with Jerzy Armata, Dumała commented:

 If you compared literature to a bridge over the ocean, the bridge would have two main pillars: Dostoevsky and Kafka.
 The other pillars would not reach the ground.
 Or, even if they could, they wouldn't be able to hold the construction together.

-Marek Skrobecki began his career in animation in the 90s.
-He is known for his unique puppet animations.
+Marek Skrobecki began his career in animation in the 1990s.
+He quickly became known for his unique puppet animations.

 D.i.m.
 (1993) heralded an upcoming star of animation.
-The film seduces with its simplicity.
-It shows two lonely people who feed a bird every day.
+The film seduces with its simplicity, depicting two lonely people who feed a bird every day.
 Skrobecki used characteristic life-size puppets with expressive faces.
-His next film, Om (1995) is the story of a prisoner who walks around in circles in a labyrinth and is murdered by his doppelgänger.
+His next film, Om (1995), is the story of a prisoner who walks around in circles in a labyrinth and is murdered by his doppelgänger.

 Fish (2005) is his most popular work.
 It's a metaphorical tale about failure and human existence, full of irony, yet without many typical elements of dark humour.
 The themes of loneliness from the director's earlier films acquire new meaning.
 Fish was made using classic techniques of stop-motion puppet animation and 3D computer techniques.

-While Polish animation was mostly associated with traditional forms: time-lapse photography, puppet animation, non-camera, cut-out and illustration, the permanent arrival of computer technology in the late 90s changed the industry.
-Tomasz Bagiński, a self-taught draughtsman and painter, is the symbol of the era.
+While Polish animation was mostly associated with traditional forms – time-lapse photography, puppet animation, non-camera, cut-out and illustration – the permanent arrival of computer technology in the late 1990s changed the industry.
+Tomasz Bagiński, a self-taught draughtsman and painter, is a symbol of this new era.
 He made his first film, The Hunt, on a computer at the mathematics faculty of the University of Warsaw's Białystok branch where his father worked.

-In his second year of university, in 1997, he started working on the film Rain which won the YoungElectronicsArts 3D graphics competition and opened the way to a job at the Platige Image post-production company.
-It was at Platige Image, working after hours, that he made The Cathedral, and he dropped out of university in his fourth year to focus on animated films.
+In his second year of university, in 1997, he started working on the film Rain which won the YoungElectronicsArts 3D graphics competition, opening the way to a job at the Platige Image post-production company.
+It was at Platige Image, working after hours, that he made The Cathedral, meanwhile dropping out of university in his fourth year to focus on animated films.
 The Cathedral (2002) received an Oscar nomination for Best Animated Short Film and made Bagiński famous in the industry.
-Many new young people have since followed in his footsteps: Damian Nenow, Grzegorz Jonkajtys, Marcin Pazera, Marcin Waśko.
+Many new young people have since followed in his footsteps, including Damian Nenow, Grzegorz Jonkajtys, Marcin Pazera and Marcin Waśko.